scireum/sirius-biz/src/main/java/sirius/biz/storage/layer1/README.md

-Additionally this layer provides a [replication engine](replication/), which will copy all objects in one space (which is a **bucket** in S3 terminology) into another - again both can be either stored locally, the same cloud or different ones.
+Additionally this layer provides a [replication engine](replication/), which will copy all objects in one space (which is a **bucket** in S3 terminology) into another - again both can be either stored locally, reside in the same cloud or different ones.
 Via the delivery method provided by [ObjectStorageSpace](ObjectStorageSpace.java) we have a fault tolerant way to sending the object data out as response to a HTTP request.

 Note that the intention is to only store an object once.
 So once the contents of an object changes,